juliansommer/workout-track/database/README.md

 ## Note

 The images are no longer stored in supabase S3 bucket so that the images can be properly pre-rendered.
 The Images are now stored in public folder and do not need any transformation.
+If was to actually have the images in the bucket, the following steps would be needed:

 1. get the images from the exercise db
 2. run images.py